 Nature Activities for Winter

 Start with bird identification, which is a great tie-in with science.
 Have students learn about colour, size, wing shape, beak, flight patterns and sound.
 Your school librarian might have some great bird books and there are plenty of resources online.
+Doing a bird count is a great way to incorporate math as well by graphing the data of the count.
+You can do the bird count again in the spring and compare the data.

-Walking in the woods in the winter makes it easy see the different layers of the forest.
+Walking in the woods in the winter makes it easy to see the different layers of the forest.

 Create a Community Garden